-Alfred Bader Award In Bioinorganic Or Bioorganic Chemistry
+Alfred Bader Award in Bioinorganic or Bioorganic Chemistry

-Smith became interested in porphyrin chemistry at Liverpool, under the tutelage of George W. Kenner.
-“Kenner lived and breathed porphyrin and peptide chemistry,” Smith says.
-“The enthusiasm was contagious.”
-Smith received a B.Sc. in 1964, a Ph.D. in 1967, and a D.Sc. in 1977, all from Liverpool.
-After the Ph.D., he spent two years as a postdoc at Harvard University working with Nobel Laureate Robert B. Woodward, returning to Liverpool in 1969 as a lecturer.
-In 1977, he moved to the University of California, Davis, to be a professor of chemistry.
+Valentine, 64, received an A.B. in chemistry from Smith College, in Northampton, Mass., in 1967.
+She went on to be the first women to earn a Ph.D. in chemistry from Princeton University in 1971.
+After holding postdoc positions at Stanford University and Princeton, she became an assistant professor at Rutgers University in 1972.
+She moved as an associate professor to UCLA in 1980, where she has climbed the academic ranks to her current position.

-Apart from mentoring almost 150 graduate students and postdocs in his career, between 1990 and 2004, Smith was chair of chemistry and associate vice chancellor for research and then vice chancellor for research at UC Davis, moving to vice chancellor for research and graduate studies and dean of the graduate school at LSU.
-“Now that I’m just a professor, I like to read and listen to music more often,” Smith says.
-“I also have a three-year-old son, believe it or not.
-He takes up a lot of time.”
+A member of the National Academy of Sciences and the American Academy of Arts & Sciences, Valentine has received numerous honors including the John C. Bailar Jr. Medal in Coordination Chemistry in 2004.
+In addition to her academic post, she has headed Accounts of Chemical Research since 1994, and she was an associate editor of Inorganic Chemistry from 1989 to 1995.

-Smith will present the award address before the Division of Organic Chemistry.
+Valentine will present the award address before the Division of Inorganic Chemistry.

 Join the conversation